Parixyz/Rule-Aware-Visual-Reasoning--VisualHead/README.md

-# 🚦 Visual-NLI Contradiction Detection on CLEVR
+# 🚦 Visual-Models Trained on 3dNLI

 This project evaluates **logical consistency in images** by:
 - Describing image content using **BLIP** (for VQA),